 Massachusetts state law requires that all electricity sold in the state must include a minimum amount of electricity generated by renewable sources and also by alternative, highly efficient sources that are not considered renewable.
 These requirements are known as the Renewable Portfolio Standard (RPS) and the Alternative Portfolio Standard (APS).
 The required amounts increase a little every year.

-The Newton Power Choice program will integrate additional renewable energy from New England-based projects above the minimum 13% required by the state.
+The Newton Power Choice program includes additional renewable energy from New England-based projects above the minimum amount by the state.